-Community hubs for disabled people providing access to education and inclusive support services
+Community hubs for disabled people which provide access to education and inclusive support services

-Our mission "To empower people living with disabilities, and provide them with skills and opportunities to achieve their full potential as individuals, by building a sustainable business."
+Our mission "To empower and provide disabled people with skills and opportunities to achieve their full potential as individuals, promote social inclusion and improve quality of life."

-The two disability centers, located 10- 20km outside of Nkhata Bay, promote self-advocacy, enabling access to quality education, skilling sharing, and income generation to live more independently.
+We support two disability centers, which are located outside of Nkhata Bay in rural villages, which offer educational support and promote self-advocacy, enabling access to quality education, skilling sharing, and income generation.
 Vocational skills are taught to those that likely have not had the opportunity to attend school, creating a means of living and a sense of greater purpose and belonging in their community.
-Both centers support people with disabilities such as physical, deafness/hard of hearing, visually impaired, albinism, and mental health conditions.
+Both centers support people with all types of physical and mental disabilities.

-Both centers also provide a hub for regular meetings, microfinance support groups, and a place where medical professionals can see multiple patients at one time to offer advice and support to members and their families.
+Both centers provide a hub for regular meetings, access to information, microfinance support groups, and a place where medical professionals can see multiple patients at one time, to offer advice and support to members and their families.

 Mpamba Disability Centre

 Built-in 2008, Mphamba has been a self-sustaining hub for disabled people and their families around Nkhata Bay for many years, with close to 50 members.
 The space has been inspired by ‘Neema Crafts Centre’ in Tanzania.
-Mpamba teaches skills including tailoring, catering, and carpentry and they also run a successful nursery school during the week.
+Mpamba teaches skills including tailoring, catering, and carpentry and they also run a successful nursery school during the week for children, some of whom are disabled.
 There is also a catering group that offers a restaurant service with prior notice, and the tailors make uniforms for kids and bags for tourists which can be found on sale at Butterfly Space Lodge.
-The nursery school teaches both disabled and non-disabled children and contributes largely to the financing of the center.

 Mpamba has proven the success of the skills teaching model for income generation and is a core place for people with disabilities and their families to engage with and support each other.
 It has also inspired the wider disabled community, and we have seen several centers and groups form that have been supported by Mpamba Disability Centre.